Codecademy/docs/content/javascript/concepts/promise/promise.md

 ---
-Title: "Promise"
+Title: 'Promise'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Promise"
+  - 'Promise'
-  - "Objects"
+  - 'Objects'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 A JavaScript `Promise` is an object that can be used to get the outcome of an asynchronous operation when that result is not instantly available.